isotronic/top-10-movies-website/README.md

 - The application uses SQLite as the database, and a new database file (`top-10-movies.db`) will be created in the project directory.

-- ChromeDriver is used for browser automation during movie data retrieval.

 - The application runs in debug mode by default.
 Update the script (`main.py`) to change this behaviour for production use.

 ## Acknowledgments

 - This project utilizes Flask for web development, Flask SQLAlchemy for database management, Flask WTF for forms, and Flask Bootstrap5 for styling.

-- Selenium and BeautifulSoup are used for web scraping during the movie data retrieval process.